 In many instances, the increased number of neutrophils is a necessary reaction by the body, as it tries to heal or ward off an invading microorganism or foreign substance.
 Infections by bacteria, viruses, fungi, and parasites may all increase the number of neutrophils in the blood.

 The number of neutrophils may rise in people who have an injury, such as a hip fracture or burn.
-Inflammatory disorders, including autoimmune disorders such as rheumatoid arthritis, can cause an increase in the number and activity of neutrophils.
-Some drugs, such as corticosteroids, also lead to an increased number of neutrophils in the blood.
-Myeloid leukemias can lead to an increased number of immature or mature neutrophils in the blood.
+Inflammatory disorders, including autoimmune disorders such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , can cause an increase in the number and activity of neutrophils.
+Some medications, such as corticosteroids, also lead to an increased number of neutrophils in the blood.
+Myeloid leukemias Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia is a slowly progressing disease in which cells that normally would develop into the types of white blood cells called neutrophils, basophils, eosinophils, and monocytes... read more can lead to an increased number of immature or mature neutrophils in the blood.

 A high number of neutrophils may not cause symptoms.
 However, people often have symptoms of the disorder that is causing the increased number of neutrophils.

-Very rarely, in people with leukemia, extremely high levels of immature neutrophils (more than 100,000 cells per microliter of blood [100 × 109 per liter]) can cause the blood to become too thick and cause breathing problems, stroke, and death.
+Very rarely, in people with leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+White blood cells develop from stem cells in the bone marrow.
+Sometimes the development goes awry... read more , extremely high levels of immature neutrophils (more than 100,000 cells per microliter of blood [100 × 109 per liter]) can cause the blood to become too thick and cause breathing problems, stroke, and death.
 This condition is a medical emergency and requires hospitalization so fluids can be given by vein and drugs to reduce the white blood cell count (hydroxyurea and chemotherapy drugs) can be given.
-Sometimes, a type of blood-filtering treatment (leukapheresis) is used to remove the white blood cells from the blood.
+Sometimes, a type of blood-filtering treatment (leukapheresis Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
+In plateletpheresis, a donor gives only platelets rather than whole blood.
+Whole blood is drawn from... read more ) is used to remove the white blood cells from the blood.

 Doctors often do a blood test called a complete blood count.
 This test may be done for many different symptoms, including signs of infection (such as fever, cough, or abdominal pain), or signs of chronic illness (such as weight loss or fatigue).